oddcamp/active_hash_relation/README.md

     $ gem install active_json_relation
 ## How to use
-The gem exposes only one method: `apply_filters(resource, json_params, include_associations: true, model: nil)`.
-Resource should be an ActiveRecord::Relation.
+The gem exposes only one method: `apply_filters(resource, json_params, include_associations: true, model: nil)`. `resource` is expected to be an ActiveRecord::Relation.
+That way, you can add your custom filters before passing the `Relation` to `ActiveJsonRelation`.

 In order to use it you have to include ActiveJsonRelation module in your class.
 For instance in a Rails API controller you would do: